Jha-vishal/Jha-vishal/README.md

 ![Lines of code](https://img.shields.io/badge/From%20Hello%20World%20I%27ve%20Written-1%20Million%20lines%20of%20code-blue)

 Hello and welcome to my profile!
 I'm a highly skilled software developer with a focus on backend development and AWS infrastructure.
-With over 5 years of experience in the industry, I have a strong foundation in Node.js and a deep understanding of how to build and deploy scalable, reliable applications using the AWS ecosystem.
+With over 2+ years of experience in the industry, I have a strong foundation in Node.js and a deep understanding of how to build and deploy scalable, reliable applications using the AWS ecosystem.

 Whether it's building a serverless architecture on AWS Lambda or optimizing the performance of a Node.js application, I have the skills and expertise to deliver top-quality results.
 I'm always eager to learn new technologies and take on new challenges, and I believe that collaboration and continuous learning are key to success in the fast-paced world of software development.

 Thank you for considering me for your project.
 I look forward to the opportunity to work with you and help bring your vision to life.

 ### 📫 Like to meet me?
 👇 Hit the down button to connect with me.
-Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda
+Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda.

 <a href="https://calendly.com/vishal-e-jha/30min" target="_blank"><img width="498" alt="meet_link" src="https://user-images.githubusercontent.com/15426564/144297439-f530f383-e73e-41e0-9914-a9b7d3f432e5.png"></a>